radiantlogic-v8/documentation-ia-selfmanaged/documentation/installation/rhel.md

 dnf -y install podman
 ```

-To run the selfmanaged solution in RHEL using podman it is necessary to install docker compose [https://github.com/docker/compose](https://github.com/docker/compose).
+To run the docker-compose installation of the solution in RHEL using podman it is necessary to install docker compose [https://github.com/docker/compose](https://github.com/docker/compose).
 The following commands should be installed as root.

 ```sh
 curl -SL https://github.com/docker/compose/releases/latest/download/docker-compose-linux-x86_64 -o /usr/local/bin/docker-compose